mooncyan/ThornBlog-ENG/posts/hello-thorn.md

 This is just the beginning, there are many more surprising features and optimizations on the way...

 # Last but not the least
-On August 1, 2022, THORN will be officially launched globally.
+THORN will be officially launched globally soon.
 We look forward to seeing you!
 > The THORN Early Access version has been opened for download!